Home Owners Guide For

 - Plumbing leaks...look under sinks, around toilets and behind tubs and showers for signs of water damage.

 - Keep it clean... a great mold prevention technique.
 Soap scum build up is why mold grows on your shower walls.
 Don't give it foothold.
-Take a look at these environmentally friendly cleaners.

 - Condensation on walls and ceilings...This can be an indication of poor insulation techniques or none at all.
 If condensation appears during cold periods in winter consider sealing cold air leaks or beefing up your insulation.
 Mold growth on ceilings can also indicate poor attic venting procedures which allow ice dams to form and condensation to collect in the attic.

 - Keep your heating and air conditioning equipment maintained...A dirty furnace filter will not allow good air circulation and dirty condensate pans in your AC can be source of mold growth.

 - If you have a whole house humidification system be careful...These units can over humidify the home and cause moisture damage.
 Keep humidity levels between 30% - 50%.
 If you have condensation on your windows your level is way to high.

 - Do you have a crawl space with soil exposed?...The earth under a house can be huge source of moisture.
 Cover the dirt with a sturdy plastic membrane and seal the edges to the foundation walls.